gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/AzureInformationProtection.md

 Gets the RMS protection status of a specified file.

 ### [Get-RMSServer](Get-RMSServer.md)
-**Classic client only:** Gets a list of RMS servers that can issue templates.
+Gets a list of RMS servers that can issue templates.

 ### [Get-RMSServerAuthentication](Get-RMSServerAuthentication.md)
-**Classic** client only: Gets the server mode status that is used for authentication to RMS.
+Gets the server mode status that is used for authentication to RMS.

 ### [Get-RMSTemplate](Get-RMSTemplate.md)
-**Classic client only:** Gets a list of RMS templates.
+Gets a list of RMS templates.

 For the unified labeling client, use **[Get-RMSFileStatus](Get-RMSFileStatus.md)** instead.